Monday 1 January 2024

 Basic issues

 The first key issue is the type of law used, which is linked with the degree of harmonisation which the EU seeks in this field.
-Like the first and second phase laws, the 2024 reception conditions law will be a Directive, which means that Member States will still be bound to achieve the outcome required but have a choice of form and method.
-But since the qualification and procedures laws will be turned into Regulations (binding in and of themselves, without national transposition), the 2024 law will be the only Directive applicable in the field of asylum law.
+Like the first and second phase laws, the 2024 reception conditions law is a Directive, which means that Member States are still bound to achieve the outcome required but have a choice of form and method.* But since the qualification and procedures laws will be turned into Regulations (binding in and of themselves, without national transposition), the 2024 law is the only Directive applicable in the field of asylum law, other than the temporary protection Directive.

-As for the level of harmonisation, the 2024 reception conditions Directive will still set a form of minimum standards: Member States can have higher standards, as long as those standards are compatible with the Directive.
+As for the level of harmonisation, the 2024 reception conditions Directive still sets a form of minimum standards:* Member States can have higher standards, as long as those standards are compatible with the Directive.
 So there will still be both a floor and a ceiling.
-Again, the reception conditions Directive will then become unique in the field of asylum law, as the equivalent provisions in the laws on qualifications and procedures will be dropped, in favour of full harmonisation in principle – although note that some provisions in the qualification and procedures Regulations will still only be options for Member States.
-Exactly what the ceiling means in terms of reception conditions may be open to debate, because there’s no CJEU case law on the issue (for the case law on the ceiling applicable to the outgoing qualification Directive, see part 1; there’s also case law on the equivalent provision of the returns Directive, which is not technically an asylum measure)
+Again, the reception conditions Directive has become unique in the field of asylum law (besides the temporary protection Directive), as the equivalent provisions in the laws on qualifications and procedures have been dropped, in favour of full harmonisation in principle – although note that some provisions in the qualification and procedures Regulations are still only options for Member States.* Exactly what the ceiling means in terms of reception conditions may be open to debate, because there’s no CJEU case law on the issue (for the case law on the ceiling applicable to the outgoing qualification Directive, see part 1; there’s also case law on the equivalent provision of the returns Directive, which is not technically an asylum measure)

 Turning to the details of the Directive, there are nine main elements to the law: its scope, general provisions, detention, education, employment, benefits, reduction or withdrawal of benefits, special cases, and appeals and final provisions.
 This blog post mostly does not discuss the preamble, but keep in mind that the preamble adds some important detail to many of the points in the main text analysed here.